Here are some useful Tea Bag Uses for the garden that will surely make you save them the next time! Do not throw them away!

 Tea leaves contain around 4.15 percent nitrogen and other nutrition that nourish the soil.
-Tea leaves also improve soil structure and increase the drainage.
-Also, the tannic acid in tea leaves can mildly change and lower your soil pH, just like used coffee grounds.
+They also improve the soil structure and increase drainage.
+Also, the tannic acid in tea leaves can mildly change and lower your soil pH, just like coffee grounds.

 2. Repel Pests

-If you are looking for an organic way to repel pests, your used tea bags can help you.
-Simply brew a weak tea with old bags and use it to water your plants and also sprinkle on leaves.
-It is really a great organic way to deter pests and fungal diseases and also provide plants some nutritions in doing so.
+Simply brew a weak tea with old bags and use it to water plants and also sprinkle on leaves.
+It is an organic way to deter pests and fungal diseases while providing nutrition.

 3. Plant Food

-Make your plants lush and happy with used tea leaves.
-Just tear open some tea bags and disperse the contents around the plants.
-Tea leaves will nourish your plants every time you water by increasing nitrogen levels, improving soil structure and giving earthworms something delicious to eat.
+Tear open some tea bags and disperse the contents around the plants.
+Tea leaves will nourish your plants every time you water by increasing nitrogen levels, improving soil structure, and giving earthworms a delicious meal to eat!

 Ferns and many other houseplants prefer acidic soil.
-Fertilize your acid-loving houseplants with used tea bags.
-Open up the tea bags and work used tea leaves into the soil in their pots.
-It will slightly lower the pH level and also provide your plants with some nutrition and minerals.
+Open up the tea bags and work used tea leaves into the soil in pots.
+It will slightly lower the pH level and also provide plants with some nutrition and minerals.

 5. Speed up Composting

-Brew a strong tea with used tea bags and after it had cooled down, pour the liquid and tea bags over your compost heap.
-It will speed up the composting process as tea leaves contain nitrogen and also make your compost acid rich slightly.
+Brew a strong tea with used tea bags and after it cools down, pour the liquid and tea bags over the compost heap.
+It will speed up the composting process and will also make it acid-rich.

 6. Natural Fertilizer for Potted Plants

-Just brew a weak tea with used tea bags and substitute water with it.
-Brewed tea leaves make a fabulous liquid fertilizer as they contain high levels of minerals, carbohydrates, and other nutrients that help plants to grow.
+Brewed tea leaves make a useful liquid fertilizer as they contain high levels of minerals, carbohydrates, and other nutrients that help plants grow.

 7. Give Roses a Boost

-Roses love tea leaves.
-Slit open the used tea bags and sprinkle tea leaves around your roses to give them a boost.
+Roses absolutely love tea leaves!
+Slit open the used tea bags and sprinkle tea leaves around roses to give them a needed boost in growth.